JoeyTheAsian/pd3-Stuyrim-JoeyTong-JackyLo-JustinKim-SeanYip/README.md

   Creation of updateInventory method to update inventory upon pressing inventory button (Joey)

+  Creation of PartyPanel and implementation into GamePanel (Joey)

+  Edited the Visual look of the UI (Joey)

   *inventory sort still needs to be implemented, could be done engine side or panel side*

   More updates to Monster, player unit (Jacky)

+  Creation of rudimentary AI, monsters now follow the player on the screen (Jacky)

   Implementation of gold to players (Jacky)